Table of Contents

 Two-factor authentication (2FA) adds an extra layer of security to your accounts by requiring two different types of verification before granting access.
 Even if someone steals your password, they cannot access your account without the second factor.

 The concept is simple: something you know (your password) plus something you have (your phone, a hardware key) or something you are (fingerprint, face scan).
+This combination makes account takeovers dramatically harder because an attacker needs to compromise two separate authentication methods instead of one.

 Types of 2FA Methods